Cuero, Texas: Arts and culture

 Turkey Fest is a local festival during which the townsfolk compete with people at various turkey-centric events.
 The competitions revolve around the turkeys each town raises and in which each takes immense pride.
 The events are the prettiest turkey contest, turkey toss, turkey trot, and turkey race.
 Unlike most turkey trots, where humans do the racing, in Cuero, the "turkey trot" involves racing actual turkeys.

 In 1972, Charles Kuralt did an "On the Road" report for CBS News from Cuero, where he did his own turkey call.

 Christmas in Cuero began in 2000 with the lighting of the gazebo in Cuero Municipal Park.
 It has grown to over 100 displays of Victorian and Western scenes, 12-car trains, gingerbread houses, and other scenes.
 A live nativity scene is sponsored by a church in Cuero.
 Two of the scenes were vandalized by two teens in November 2009.
 The park was still open to the public, excluding the two damaged scenes.
 The teens arrested for the crime had their bonds set at $150,000, in part because of the effect the crime had on the community.

 Parks and recreation

 Cuero has many places for recreation, including a baseball complex, a golf course, volleyball courts, tennis courts, a basketball pavilion, and a park area with access to public swimming pool.

 Education

 The City of Cuero is served by the Cuero Independent School District.
 John C. French serves prekindergarten 4 through grade 2, Hunt Elementary serves grades 3–5, Cuero Junior High serves grades 6–8, and Cuero High School serves grades 9–12.

 In addition, the City of Cuero is served by St. Michael's Catholic School.
 Providing education for the children of DeWitt County for over 130 years, the school has a fully accredited early childhood program (prekindergarten to grade 4) and offers education for kindergarten-grade 6.

+Museums and historic sites

+Cuero has the Chisholm Trail Heritage Museum, the Cuero Heritage Museum, the Pharmacy and Medical Museum of Texas (now a separate location of the Cuero Heritage Museum), and the DeWitt County Historical Museum.

+Numerous sites in Cuero are on the National Register of Historic Places listings in DeWitt County, Texas, including (but not limited to) the Cuero Commercial Historic District, the First Methodist Church, the Grace Episcopal Church, the Macedonia Baptist Church, and the Terrell-Reuss Streets Historic District.